crickets-and-comb/reference_package/README.md

 ### Workflows: usage and limitations

-Using the workflows found in `.github/workflows`, QC, tests, builds, and deployment run on GitHub on certain events (e.g., pull requests, pushes to main, manual dispatches).
+QC, tests, builds, and deployment run on GitHub on certain events (e.g., pull requests, pushes to main, manual dispatches) using the workflows found in `.github/workflows`.

 The shared workflows (in the shared submodule at `shared/.github/workflows`) are reusable workflows, meaning they can can be called from within other workflows.
 See https://docs.github.com/en/actions/sharing-automations/reusing-workflows.